tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   *Second*, the "input related" instructions are not local, they spread out the long trace, and hard to be [sliced](http://www.cs.columbia.edu/~junfeng/08fa-e6998/sched/readings/slicing.pdf).
 That makes difficult to figure out how the input password is manipulated and checked.
 Moreover the password checking algorithm is "mostly" constant time.

   *Last but not least*, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately encrypted later, so we cannot [unpack](https://www.cs.arizona.edu/people/debray/Publications/static-unpacking.pdf) it in the [classical sense](http://ftp.cs.wisc.edu/paradyn/papers/Roundy12Packers.pdf).
-The code [formal approximation](https://en.wikipedia.org/wiki/Abstract_interpretation) using [phase semantics](https://www.cs.arizona.edu/people/debray/Publications/metamorphic.pdf) should works but its result is also trivial: the fixed point is too coarse to analyze on.
+The code [formal approximation](https://en.wikipedia.org/wiki/Abstract_interpretation) using [phase semantics](https://www.cs.arizona.edu/people/debray/Publications/metamorphic.pdf) should work but its result is also trivial: the fixed point is too coarse to analyze on.
 More practical approaches based on code [phases](https://www.semanticscholar.org/paper/Reverse-Engineering-Self-Modifying-Code-Unpacker-Debray-Patel/01e90e360114da419a98591c2b58ec54154d6a0b/pdf) or [waves](https://hal.inria.fr/hal-01257908/file/codisasm.pdf) cannot apply since they require that the code must be "stable" at some execution point.
 Recently, some authors classify such technique of code packing into [type VI](http://s3.eurecom.fr/docs/oakland15_packing.pdf), the most sophisticated class of binary code packers.

   These properties make difficult for direct dynamic/concolic/static analysis, this binary is also a fine counterexample which invalidates hypothesis in current automated code deobfuscation methods.
-Low-hanging fruit approaches, e.g. black-box attack on counting number of executed instructions, seems not feasible: there is volume of more than 2.7 billion instructions must be passed before reaching the first "input sensitive" comparison
+Low-hanging fruit approaches, e.g. black-box attack on counting number of executed instructions, seems not feasible: there is volume of more than 2.7 billion instructions must be passed before reaching the first "input sensitive" comparison.

 ## Workaround